Proposed 1627 Spanish invasion of Ireland: Background

 Conry proposed that the fleet should land at Killybegs in modern-day County Donegal, with Teelin and Derry occupied to provide defensible ports.
 When the earls got to Ireland, they should write to the dominant Irish noblemen and call for a united Ireland to free itself from English rule.
 No English or Scottish men, nor any anglicised Irishmen, should be brought on the expedition.
 This invasion plan was considered feasible, as small Dutch forces were then holding out from Spain in the Eighty Years' War.

 A fleet of 11 ships had been prepared at Dunkirk by March 1627, with the fleet anticipated to sail in September 1627.
 Disagreements remained however, as the Spanish government was reticent to be publicly associated with the invasion.
 The Infanta, wishing to reduce the repercussions to Spain in the event of failure, suggested that the fleet should not bring their banners, and should sail under the pretenses that they were a disbanded regiment returning home to Ireland.
 Per this plan, the previously proposed 2,000 Walloon soldiers could not be brought along.
 The Infanta's plan was disliked by the Irish, who were not willing to reduce the numbers of the invasion fleet.

 The two Earls also argued over their dual leadership.
 Shane and Hugh Albert could not abide each other.
 The authorities in Brussels wished for Shane to be in sole command, while Madrid favoured Hugh Albert (probably because Conry remained there as an advisor).

-Shane quarreled with Hugh Albert O'Donnell, Earl of Tyrconnell, who served as colonel of the second Irish regiment in Flanders.

 Conry proposed that a marriage should be arranged between Shane and Mary Stuart O'Donnell, Hugh Albert's sister, to remove tensions and unify the noble families.
 Mary was born in England a few months after the Flight, as her pregnant mother Bridget had been left behind due to time constraints.
 Mary was a free spirit and a staunch Catholic who disliked her mother's Protestant family; in 1626 she fled from England following her involvement in a prison break.
 She arrived in Brussels in January 1627 where she met her brother Hugh Albert for the first time and was lauded by Pope Urban VIII as a hero of Catholic Europe.
 Conry wrote in March 1627, "Let the king of Spain... get the Infanta to treat of bringing about a marriage between the sister of the earl of Tyrconnell, who has lately fled from England and the earl of Tyrone, and let his Majesty give her a dowry, since her brother cannot do so".
 Shane was then 28; Mary was about 19.

+"It was proposed that I should bring about a marriage between the earl of Tyrone and the sister of the earl of Tyrconnell, so as to join them in closer friendship... this marriage has been treated of, but the sister of Tyrconnell has declared that she has no wish whatever to marry Tyrone."